Shapovalov and Auger-Aliassime: by the numbers

-Young Canadian tennis stars Félix Auger-Aliassime and Denis Shapovalov have been making international headlines for several months, both in Canada and internationally.
-The next stop in the ascend to becoming Canada’s next great tennis stars has begun.
+Young Canadian tennis stars Félix Auger-Aliassime and Denis Shapovalov have been making international headlines for the last few years, both in Canada and across the world.
+The year 2020 has been no exception, these two tennis phenoms continue to rack up the accolades.

 Félix and Denis: a bromance we love